 Of course, we know that getting our kids back into a school sleep-and-wake-up schedule is important to get their minds and bodies ready to go back to school, but what about their emotions?

 The brain is a powerful organ that not only helps us learn but controls our emotions.
 The amygdala is the area of the brain that contributes to emotional processing, and when overstimulated or put into “fight or flight” mode, it takes over our ability to think clearly.
-If our boys are feeling stressed or anxious, it is likely their brains aren’t going to be open for learning.
+If our boys are feeling stressed or anxious, likely their brains aren’t going to be open to learning.
 So, what can we as parents and teachers do to help ease their anxiety, and ready their brain for learning?

 Affirm their feelings

 We are much more aware of not saying to our boys, “Don’t cry” but we aren’t yet as practiced in not telling them, “Don’t be scared.”
 Telling your son not to be scared doesn’t stop him from feeling scared, rather it signals to him that he shouldn’t feel that way.
 It’s ok for him to be scared.
 This can be a good time to tell kids that feeling scared is their body’s way of being on alert and that it is important to listen to and acknowledge that feeling.